AuzzieAsh/COSC450/README.md

 Procedurally Generated City using Python and Blender

 ## asgn2
-Implementation of k-Means in c++ using OpenCV
+Implementation of k-Means in C++ using OpenCV